Meldy2503/vue-github-profile/README.md

 - Axios: A library used for making HTTP requests to the GitHub API.
 - Tailwind CSS: A utility-first CSS framework for responsive design.

+## Features
+- Display personal GitHub profile
+- Search and explore any GitHub profile
+- Utilization of GitHub API endpoints using Axios
+- Styling with Tailwind CSS
+- Page routing with vue-router
+- SEO optimization with React Helmet Async

 ## Installation
 To run GitHub Finder locally, you need to clone the repository to your local machine and install the necessary dependencies.
 Follow these steps: